tenforce/ember-mu-application-generator/README.md

 To install the application via git+ssh:
 ```
-ember install ember-power-select
-ember install ember-changeset
 ember install git+ssh://git@git.tenforce.com:mu-semtech/ember-mu-application-generator.git
 ember generate ember-mu-application-generator
 ```

-The ember generate is needed, because on install the application should install some necessary files (transforms, utils, etc.).
+The ember generate is needed, because on install the application should install some necessary files (transforms, utils, etc.) and addons (ember-power-select, ember-changeset).
 If ember installation is done with a git url, ember install cannot find the package name and install the default blueprint (where packagename == blueprintname).

 If it's needed, you can modify the url with a tag or a branch:
 ```